 First off want to thank you for all of the work put into the blog and podcasts.
 I’ve personally found a lot of the content very helpful.
 I preach on close to a monthly basis and am a volunteer youth leader, so I teach youth on a monthly basis as well.
 I was interested in learning more about your method of outlining your sermon.
 I’ve been following a manuscript method because that’s how I’ve learned, however I find I never really stay on it and have a difficult time finding my place afterward.
 So my question is, what do you find to be the most useful outlining method?
 What do you take into the pulpit with you?
 Also, do you have an example of your outline you preach from?
 Thanks!

 I appreciate this question because I am always curious when I watch someone preach what their method is behind the scenes.
 What do they take to the pulpit with them?
 How do they decide where to begin and end?
 Do they write out a manuscript or just outline the main points?
 To get started, I will address his question about developing an outline.

-Two things to keep in mind regarding sermon outlines
+Two things to keep in mind regarding outlining sermons

 You should outline in a way that fits you.
 Your method should accommodate your distinct personality, style and comfort level.
 For example, I have never used a manuscript because they would not work with my personality and style, but I know preachers who use them well.
 The key is to find what works for you.